matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-2.md

 ---
 layout: question
-title: Which Azure service provides serverless compute functionality?
+title: Which Azure service is designed for real-time data processing?
 options:
-- Azure Container Instances
+- Azure Data Factory
-- Azure Virtual Machines
+- Azure Storage
-- Azure Functions
+- Azure SQL Database
-- Azure Service Fabric
+- Azure Stream Analytics
-answer: 3
+answer: 4
-explanation: Azure Functions is a serverless compute service that allows you to run code on-demand without having to explicitly provision or manage infrastructure.
-It automatically scales based on demand.
+explanation: "Azure Stream Analytics is a real-time analytics service designed to process and analyze streaming data from various sources like IoT devices, applications, and sensors."
 ---